This course includes our updated coding exercises so you can practice your skills as you learn.

 We love teaching

-So far, over 210,000 students have enrolled in our courses here on Udemy.
-Teaching is what we do best, and we take pride in going the extra mile to create the best content for you, our students.
+So far, over 3,000,000 students have taken our courses here on Udemy.
+Teaching is what we do best, and we take pride in going the extra mile to create the most engaging content for you, our students.
 Our mission is to help you bridge the gap between theoretical knowledge taught at school and in universities and the practical application required at the workplace.

 So, why do you need to enroll in this course and learn SQL?